mitchcapper/WIN64LinuxBuild/README.md

 ## Why does it take so long to build?

-Almost everything uses straight from the master branch sources rather than actual release archives.
-For those tools that rely on gnulib that means there is nearly always a bootstrap process, and it can be very slow.
-This is largely due to msys fork performance and the cost of process startup on windows vs *nix systems.
+Almost everything uses straight from the master branch sources rather than actual release archives.  ~~~For those tools that rely on gnulib that means there is nearly always a bootstrap process, and it can be very slow.
+This is largely due to msys fork performance and the cost of process startup on windows vs *nix systems.~~~ Happy to say now that gnulib-tool.py is near parity for gnulib-tool bootstrapping is 100x faster.

 ### Things we try to do to fix this

-- There is gnulib-tool.py development to produce a not so shell heavy implementation we try to use this by default but often its blocker of missing `--automake-subdir` means it may not work for a project.
-When we can use it though its probably 1000x faster than the standard gnulib-tool.
 - Build config caching less helpful if you are only compiling one tool once, but if re-configuring (ie after changing the gnu modules) this can save a boatload of time, as the configure scripts on windows are also quite slow.

 ## Why bash?